If you are highly sensitive, you need to learn to manage your mind. Your mental health and happiness depend upon it.

 I have a chainsaw for a brain.
-And let me tell you: it’s a real mixed bag.
+It’s truly a mixed bag.

-In a morbidly funny scene in Robert Altman’s movie, Short Cuts, firefighter, crazed with pain and rage at his soon-to-be-ex-wife, takes a chainsaw to their belongings.
-As he savagely rips into their couch, he screams something like, “You want half?
-I’ll give you half!”
+It’s like the morbidly funny scene in Robert Altman’s movie, Short Cuts, in which a firefighter, crazed with rage at his soon-to-be-ex-wife, takes a chainsaw to their belongings.
+With each cut, he screams that if she wants half of all their stuff, he’ll make sure she gets exactly half.

 Thinking without a license